Provision the Windows Data Science Virtual Machine on Azure

 There's also a plug-in called

-Visual Studio Tools for AI that seamlessly integrates to Azure Machine Learning and helps you rapidly build AI applications.
+Azure Machine Learning for Visual Studio Code that seamlessly integrates to Azure Machine Learning and helps you rapidly build AI applications.

 You might get a message that your evaluation period is expired.
 Enter your Microsoft account credentials.
 Or create a new free account to get access to Visual Studio Community.